What is Thelema?

 Liberty and the Nature of the Individual

 Liber Oz is the Thelemic declaration of the rights of Man.
 In a nutshell, it states that every man and every woman is absolutely free to act in accordance with his or her True Will.
-By accepting Oz, you acknowledge that others have these rights as well.
-As a result, the freedom granted by this liber does not excuse the violation of the rights of others.
+See also, an insightful commentary on this document.
+By accepting the "Law of Liberty" ("Do what thou wilt"), you acknowledge that others have these rights as well.
+As a result, the freedom granted by this liber prevents the violation of the rights of others.